Introduction

 Once you transfer your project files (including your

-) to a directory on CAEN, you’ll be able to execute these commands.make release make all make debug make profile make clean make test_class make alltests make partialsubmit make fullsubmit
+Makefile) to a directory on CAEN, you’ll be able to execute these commands.make release make all make debug make profile make clean make test_class make alltests make partialsubmit make fullsubmit

 In addition, you’ll be able to execute